Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Verification Methodology

+We design evaluation metrics to assess the probability distribution understanding and sampling capabilities of LLM agents.

-We extract the type of the probability distribution from the LLM's answers.
-The unanswered and wrong answers are regarded as negative samples $answer_\textit{pd}^\textit{+}$.
-Only correct answers were regarded as positive samples $answer_\textit{pd}^\textit{-}$.
-The proportion of positive samples $ac\text{-}pd$ is counted to measure LLM's ability to understand probability distributions.
+Firstly, considering the name of probability distribution answered by LLM agents, unanswered and incorrect answers are treated as negative samples.
+Only correct answers are treated as positive samples.
+The ratio of positive samples to total samples $RP$ is calculated to evaluate the LLM's understanding of probability distributions.